 Privacy?
 What Privacy?

 Business isn't just about building a better mousetrap.
 It's about finding out why people don't like mice and what they're willing to do about it.
 In the past, companies might have gathered consumers in a room to quiz them.
-Now they pay millions of dollars to collect, buy and analyse data about those consumers, to market the best mousetraps to the right customers.
+Now they pay millions of dollars to collect, buy and analyze data about those consumers, to market the best mousetraps to the right customers.

 And why not?
 People give up personal information in return for convenience.
 They hand over data about their Web activity for the chance to win a cruise.
-They let online game companies vacuum up personal titbits from their Facebook accounts.
+They let online game companies vacuum up personal tidbits from their Facebook accounts.

 Consumers share knowingly and unknowingly, through surveys, location-based services, searches, online resumes, photos, check boxes, check-ins, tweets and clicks.
 People have no time to read gobbledygook privacy policies; they simply click "I Agree."

 "The majority of consumers have no clue about the breadth of the information about them, where their information is residing and who has access to it," says John Ulzheimer, president of The Ulzheimer Group, a credit reporting and identity-theft consultancy.

 How the norms have shifted.
 Until the mid-1990s, the conventional wisdom about privacy protection was, in essence, that information collected for one purpose shouldn't be used for another.
 The idea is rooted in a 1973 federal guideline, "Code of Fair Information Practices," which advocated consumer control and consent as core principles.